moorepants/dissertation/systemidentification.rst

 space methods have already shown that the Whipple and arm models may not provide adequate predictions.

-Figures :ref:`17 <figCompBode2p0>`, :ref:`18 <figCompBode5p5>`, and :ref:`19
+Figures :ref:`13.17<figCompBode2p0>`, :ref:`13.18<figCompBode5p5>`, and
-<figCompBode9p0>` plot the steer torque to roll angle frequency response for
-three speeds: 2 m/s, 5.5 m/s and 9.0 m/s for each of the models in Tables
+:ref:`13.19<figCompBode9p0>` plot the steer torque to roll angle frequency response for three speeds: 2 m/s, 5.5 m/s and 9.0 m/s for each of the models in Tables :ref:`13.3<tabIdMCKOne>`, :ref:`13.4<tabIdMCKTwo>`, and :ref:`13.5<tabIdMCKThree>`.
-:ref:`3 <tabIdMCKOne>`, :ref:`4 <tabIdMCKTwo>`, and :ref:`5 <tabIdMCKThree>`.
 At the lowest speed, all of the models have a similar frequency response, especially in the frequency band between about 1 an 20 rad/s.
 At 5.5 m/s the models are similar at a higher bandwidth, 4 to 30 rad/s.
 At 9.0 m/s even higher, 10 to 50 rad/s.
 Notice that the frequency band where the models are most similar shifts to higher frequencies at higher speeds.The model derived from all of the data (all rider and all runs), gives somewhat of a mean model and if this model is significantly better at predicting the measured behavior of the Whipple and arm models, it may be a good general candidate model for this bicycle.

 .. _figCompBode2p0: